garbagemanonfire/born-every-minute/README.md

 ===Increment 3===

-    First step completed: able to push user info into the sessions hash repeatedly.
-Homepage and Thanks page working now, but suckers and individual suckers pages are broken due to the new code.
-So fixing those is the next step!
+    Finished with Increment 3!
+Program is able to push user info into the sessions hash repeatedly.
+Suckers pages lists all suckers signed up and clicking on one passes through to an individual page with that individual sucker’s information.